noelmowattjr/C_Sharp_Projects/README.md

 try{}catch - statement

 ### Inheritance
-Learning how to use inheritance in C#
+Implementing the practice of class inheritance in C#